How To Ski On Ice: 10 Steps For Skiing On Icy Slopes

 - Don’t make sudden movements

-- Learn to pressure your outside ski
+- Learn to balance against your outside ski

 - Practice skiing with a stable stance